PouriaZ/Discrepancy/README.md

 ## How To Start ##

-To use the code, make sure you have installed CVX, and run the following line to compute the discrepancy values of square matrix A:
+To use the code, make sure you have installed CVX, and run the following line on MATLAB to compute the discrepancy values of square matrix A:
 ```
 disc = discrepancy(A);
 ```